-All other questions about TVCC's accreditation should be directed to the college's SACSCOC liaison Tina Rummel at trummel@tvcc.edu or by calling 903-675-6282.
+All other questions about TVCC's accreditation should be directed to the college's SACSCOC liaison Dr. Spencer Wagley (spencer.wagley@tvcc.edu) or by calling 903-675-6282.

 Inquiries such as admission requirements, financial aid, educational programs, etc., should be directed to the college at:

-100 Cardinal Dr. Athens, TX 75751 903-675-6200 TVCC received initial accreditation to award associate degrees from the SACSCOC in 1952, and received its last reaffirmation of accreditation in 2017 with no sanctions or negative actions.
+100 Cardinal Dr. Athens, TX 75751 903-675-6200

+TVCC received initial accreditation to award associate degrees from the SACSCOC in 1952, and received its last reaffirmation of accreditation in 2017 with no sanctions or negative actions.